emguz/CSE-151A-Project/README.md

 1: Train your second model.
 Make sure you use a different model than in MS3, and you must fine-tune your model to get an accurate comparison.

-For our second model, we employed a Decision Tree using Gini Impurity to achieve a similar performance to our first model.
+For our second model, we employed a Decision Tree using Gini Impurity.
+To fine tune, we trained our model on various levels of complexity to find the optimal fit.

 2: Evaluate your model and compare training vs. test error